gtshinde/Tata_Group_Simulation_Project/README.md

 - **Description**: 1,454 records with missing product descriptions.
 - **CustomerID**: 135,080 records with missing CustomerID values (~50% of the dataset).

-**Approach**:
-- Removed rows with missing product descriptions.
-- Retained rows with missing CustomerID as they may represent guest purchases.

 ### Negative Quantities
 - **Details**: 10,624 records with negative quantities.

-**Approach**:
-- Removed negative quantities as they were entered incorrectly as per the info provided by Tata team.

 ### Price Issues
 - **Details**: 2,517 records with zero or negative prices.

-**Approach**:
-- Investigated and removed rows with zero or negative prices as they were deemed errors.

-### Cancelled Transactions
-- **Details**: 9,288 cancelled invoices (invoices starting with 'C').

-**Approach**:
-- Added a 'Transaction_Type' column to distinguish returns (invoices starting with 'C') from purchases.

 ## Modifications Applied
 - Added a new column, **'Transaction_Type'**, to categorize transactions as Returns or Purchases.
-- Removed rows with missing product descriptions.
-- Removed rows with zero or negative prices & negative quantities.
+- Removed rows with missing product descriptions, zero or negative prices & negative quantities.
 - Added a **'Total_Value'** column calculated as `Quantity * UnitPrice`.

 ## Dataset Reduction